 1956 – today

-Exclusive logo font designed by Italian Gio Fuga.
-It is characterized by small sharp serifs at the top of the letters, rounded shapes, and uneven line thickness.
-The chamfered letter-space gives the impression that the “O” is tilted to the left.
+Italian Gio Fuga developed the exclusive logo font.
+Small, sharp serifs at the top of the letters, rounded shapes, and uneven line thickness characterize it.
+The skewed space between the letters creates the impression that the letter “O” is tilted to the left.

-There are two versions of the palette: red and white as the main and black and white as a secondary.
-They are used equally depending on the color of the context space.
-Red symbolizes determination and determination, embodying Canon’s core values , which is why the designers chose it.
+There are two color palette options: red-white-primary and black-white-secondary.
+They are used equally depending on the color of the contextual space.
+Red symbolizes determination and purpose and embodies Canon’s core values, so the designers chose it.